-The Applicant proposes to develop a new Planned Residential Development ("PRD") of single-family homes and semi-detached carriage houses located on a portion of the existing Hampshire County Club golf course in the Village of Mamaroneck, NY.
+The Applicant proposes to develop a new Planned Residential Development ("PRD") of single-family homes and semi-detached carriage houses located on a portion of the existing Hampshire Country Club golf course in the Village of Mamaroneck, NY.
 The proposed PRD consists of 105 residential units (comprising 44 single-family detached housing lots and 61 carriage homes, which consist of 28 two-family and 33 three-family semi-detached housing lots) on the Project Site (the "Proposed Action").
-The Proposed Action would also include development of seven tennis courts and 30.6 acres of common open space, which will be kept in a natural state.
-No development or ground disturbance from the proposed residential buildings or tennis courts would occur within a minimum of 100 feet of the wetlands at the Project Site The existing golf course use would be downsized to a 9-hole course to facilitate the development of the PRD.
-No development is proposed in the MR-zoned area where the existing membership club facilities (including a clubhouse, pool and parking areas) are located; these amenities will remain on the Project Site.
-Development is limited to the R-20-zoned area in the Village of Mamaroneck.
+The Proposed Action would also include development of seven tennis courts and 30.6 acres of common open space, which would be kept in a natural state.
+No development or ground disturbance from the proposed residential buildings or tennis courts would occur within a minimum of 100 feet of the wetlands at the Project Site.
+The existing golf course use would be downsized to a 9-hole course to facilitate the development of the PRD.
+The Applicant explored the possibility of reconfiguring all holes of the downsized golf course at least 100 feet from any wetland, however this was determined to be infeasible on the Project Site because the golf course design requires the holes to be located as it is currently laid out.
+No development is proposed in the MR-zoned area where the existing membership club facilities (including a clubhouse, pool and parking areas) are located.
+These amenities would remain on the Project Site.
+Development is limited to the R-20-zoned area in the Village of